theol0403/qmk_firmware/docs/tap_hold.md

 - `KC_L` Up
 - `LT(2, KC_A)` Up

 Normally, if you do all this within the `TAPPING_TERM` (default: 200ms), this will be registered as `al` by the firmware and host system.
-With the `PERMISSIVE_HOLD` option enabled, the Layer Tap key is considered as a layer switch if another key is tapped, and the above sequence would be registered as `KC_RHGT` (the mapping of `L` on layer 2).
+With the `PERMISSIVE_HOLD` option enabled, the Layer Tap key is considered as a layer switch if another key is tapped, and the above sequence would be registered as `KC_RGHT` (the mapping of `L` on layer 2).

 However, this slightly different sequence will not be affected by the “permissive hold” mode: